 3. Wrap the bouquet in style

 I love opting for a big bouquet of the same flower.
 The bigger the better!
-If youβre shopping at a store like Trader Joeβs with cheap small bouquets, buy 2 or 3 of them at a time and wrap them together for an incredible display.
-Itβs peony seasonβ¦ hint, hint. ;) To wrap a gigantic bouquet use dip dyed paper for a pretty effect, or tie the flowers up in a scarf that mom can keep after the flowers are gone.
+If you’re shopping at a store like Trader Joe’s with cheap small bouquets, buy 2 or 3 of them at a time and wrap them together for an incredible display.
+It’s peony season… Hint, hint. ;) To wrap a gigantic bouquet use dip dyed paper bouquet holders, or scarf wrapped floral bouquet that mom can keep after the flowers are gone.

 PS.
-4 more tips for styling flowers and see this interesting article about how flowers get their color.
+Tips in creating pretty flower arrangements and see this interesting article about how flowers get their color.